The electromagnetic compatibility

-Electromagnetic compatibility (EMC) It is a discipline of electrical and electronic engineering and is meant to ensure that multiple interconnected operating equipment near and still function properly without disturbing each other.
+The electromagnetic compatibility (EMC) It is a discipline of electrical engineering and electronics, and has the aim to ensure that multiple devices, operating close to or interconnected with each other, continue to function properly without mutual interference.

-To ensure compatibility between two devices should be adhered to two basic requirements:
+To ensure compatibility between two devices must comply with two basic requirements:

 - the equipment must not emit too much disturbance,

 - the equipment must not be too sensitive to disturbances.

 The electromagnetic compatibility, in addition to the disturbances from electrical and electronic equipment, considers two other important sources of interference: